 Relatively reliable Fast Track taxis charge ₹100 for up to 4km, then ₹18 per kilometre (with a 25% hike in rates between 11pm and 5am); bookings by phone.

 The Uber taxi app offers reliable, sensibly priced transport around town, as does the near-identical Ola Cabs app (for which you need an Indian mobile number).

-Fixed autorickshaw fares are ₹25 for the first 1.8km (minimum charge), then ₹12 per kilometre.
-Some drivers still refuse to use their meters and quote astronomical fares, while others take unnecessarily long routes or ask for 'meter plus extra', but most will go by the meter if you insist.
-Avoid paying upfront, and always establish the meter is on before getting into a rickshaw.
+Most autorickshaw drivers refuse to use their meters and quote astronomical fares.
+Avoid paying upfront, and always establish the price before getting into a rickshaw.
 Rates rise by up to 50% from 11pm to 5am.

-There are pre-paid autorickshaw booths outside the CMBT (₹125 to Egmore) and Central station, and 24-hour pre-paid stands with fare charts outside the north and south exits of Egmore station.
+There are prepaid autorickshaw booths outside the CMBT (₹125 to Egmore), and 24-hour prepaid stands on the south side of Central station and outside the north and south exits of Egmore station.

-Tempting offers of ₹50 ‘city tours’ by autorickshaw drivers sound too good to be true.
+Tempting offers of ₹50 autorickshaw ‘city tours’ sound too good to be true.
 They are.
-You'll spend the day being dragged from one shop or emporium to another.
+You'll spend the day being dragged from one shop to another.